Sylvain

 Kim

-Nguyen's sharply delineated black and white film, Truffe,
+Nguyen's cutting edge black and white film, Truffe,

-is a kaleidoscopic, sci fi mirror that reflects (Dans un monde
+is a kaleidoscopic, sci-fi proposition that, dans un monde

-which fortuitously grow best in a working class area of Montreal
+grows best in a working class area of Montreal that has been

-that has been bizarrely favoured by the effects of global
+bizarrely favoured by the effects of global warming.

-to be mined like coal, are the feeding and focal points of
+are the feeding and focal points of an cinematic allegory

 over an unsuspecting citizenry.